-I haven’t been to Costa Rica (yet), but as a volcano junkie, I have a hard time getting excited about the volcano options in Costa Rica.
+As a volcano junkie, I have a hard time getting excited about the volcano options in Costa Rica.
 There are 15 volcanoes in Costa Rica, but none have a unique sightDOING aspect like the ones in Guatemala & Nicaragua.

 The exception: Rincon de la Vieja National Park.
 This area is not known for eruptions or lava, but you will find natural hot springs and mud baths, which sounds like a fun way to interact with nature.

 I’m sure that destinations like Arenal and Poas are beautiful, but they don’t make my cut for the best volcanoes to visit in Central America.

 Disagree?
 I’m happy to be educated — just let me know what you think in the comments!